roots/bud/docs/env.md

----

-## description: Read environmental variables using the bud.env container

 Bud includes support for utilizing dotenv values (in your config, templates and the client).

 This file should be located in the project root.